Introduction to Physics

 Tools and Skills for Quantitative Thinking

-Many tools and skills exist that transform the concepts to physics into numerical data.
-These tools provide the ability to make proper comparative calculations.
-They make sure that we are not comparing apples to oranges, but apples to apples.
-In addition, the tools help perform calculations using quicker math techniques.
-The three methods that allow for this transformation is scientific notation, unit analysis, and proportionality.
+Many tools and skills are used to transform the concepts of physics into numerical data.
+These tools give us the ability to make proper comparative calculations: to make sure that we are not comparing apples to oranges, but apples to apples.
+In addition, the tools help us perform calculations more quickly with mathematical techniques.
+Three methods that allow for this transformation are scientific notation, unit analysis, and proportionality.

-Scientific notation is the method utilized to handle either very large numbers or very small numbers.
+Scientific notation is used to handle either very large numbers or very small numbers.
 It makes calculations much easier by using exponents.
-In any particular number, there are two parts – the actual number itself and the number of places the number is shifted to the right or to the left of the decimal point.
+In any particular number, there are two parts: the actual number itself and the number of places the number is shifted to the right or left of the decimal point.

 Scientific notation examples

-- The first example is a large number: 1,200,000,000.
-The digit term in this number would be 1.2; and then we look at how many places the number is shifted from the decimal point.
+The first example is a large number: 1,200,000,000.
+The digit term in this number would be 1.2, and then we look at how many places the number is shifted from the decimal point.
 To get from 1.2 to 1,200,000,000, the decimal point is shifted 9 places to the right.
-This indicates the need of an exponential term: 109.
+This indicates the need for an exponential term: 109.
 The number 9 (the exponent of 10) is the number of places the decimal point needs to be shifted.
-The positive exponent shows that the decimal point is shifted that number of places to the right so, 1,200,000,000 can be written as 1.2 × 109.
+The positive exponent shows that the decimal point is shifted that number of places to the right.
+Therefore, 1,200,000,000 can be written as 1.2 × 109.

 |Smaller than 1.0|